Nivalyx/osu-wiki/wiki/Mappers_Guild/id.md

 Special quests require higher guild ranks to participate in.
 For a party to qualify as a higher rank, at least half of its members must be the required rank or higher.

 *Quest-quest* tertentu membutuhkan persyaratan peringkat *party* tertentu untuk dapat diambil.
-Agar suatu *party* dapat memiliki peringkat yang lebih tinggi, setidaknya setengah dari anggotanya harus memenuhi syarat minimum atau lebih tinggi.
+Agar suatu *party* dapat memiliki peringkat yang lebih tinggi, setidaknya setengah dari anggotanya harus memegang peringkat yang bersangkutan atau lebih tinggi.

 ### Quest